mediapills/cloud-custodian/docs/source/gcp/examples/storage-transfer-disable-old.rst

 Storage Transfer - Disable Old Storage Tranfer Jobs
 ===================================================

-It is a good practice to control all active jobs and remove obsolete ones.
+It's a good practice to control all active jobs and remove obsolete ones.

-The following policy disables active storage transfers (if any) which were created more than 365 days ago and notifies end user about this.
+The following policy disables active storage transfers (if any) which were created more than 365 days ago and notifies end users about this.

 .. code-block:: yaml

     policies:
-      - name: storage-transfer-transfer-job-set
+      - name: storage-transfer-transfer-job-set-and-notify
         resource: gcp.storagetransfer-transfer-job
         filters:
           - type: value